weaveworks/service/README.md

 ### Deploy

-Someone has probably already created the components.
+Someone has probably already created the components, and you probably just want to deploy a new version.
-You're probably interested in deploying a new version of a component.
-Kubernetes supports this nicely using a rolling upgrade.
+Kubernetes supports this nicely using something called a rolling update.
+We've scripted it for you; just follow the prompts.

 ```
-$ # TODO kubectl
+$ ./rolling-update
 ```

-For more deployment options, see the Kubernetes documentation.
+Kubernetes has a lot of ways to move things around in the cluster.
+Don't be afraid to read the kubectl documentation.

 ### Connect